 How To Calibrate The Traeger Pellet Sensor

 As soon as you install the pellet sensor and power up the grill again it will automatically be registered by the D2 controller and should be displaying the hopper level in the Wifire app.
-However, the get the best/most accurate results you want to calibrate the pellet sensor.
-This is a very quick/straight forward process as you can see in the video below.
+However, to get the best/most accurate results you want to calibrate the pellet sensor.
+This is a very quick/straightforward process as you can see in the video below.

 Re-Filling the Pellet Hopper and Dust Affecting The Pellet Sensor

 When putting the pellets back into the hopper I don’t recommend just pouring the pellets back in.
 As I discuss in my Traeger accessories post, try and get hold of some form of sieve to separate the pellets and dust.
 Every time you agitate pellets more dust/fines are produced.
 Now, excessive dust can potentially lead to problems with the pellet feed auger/combustion process.

 However, in this instance, it can also lead to problems with the pellet sense providing accurate results.
 The pellet sensor is an optical sensor, it works by bouncing light off the surface below (pellet level) and seeing how long it takes for the light to bounce back.
 Well, if there is dust covering the sensor it could give a false reading, stating there are more pellets in the hopper on your grill than there really are.